datahub-project/datahub/docs/lineage/lineage-feature-guide.md

 :::note

-   When you emit any lineage aspect, the existing aspect gets completely overwritten.
+   When you emit any lineage aspect, the existing aspect gets completely overwritten, unless specifically using patch semantics.
+This means that the latest version visible in the UI will be your version.

 :::